syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Getting-Started.md

 ## Special dates

 The **SfCalendar** allows you to highlight special dates with icons and descriptions.
-Special dates can be added to the calendar through the [SpecialDates](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfCalendar~SpecialDates.html) collection.
+Special dates can be added to the calendar using the [SpecialDates](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfCalendar~SpecialDates.html) collection.

-Following code illustrates how to add the special dates to the calendar:
+The following code sample demonstrates how to add special dates to the calendar.

 {% tabs %}